basecamp/campfire-api/README.md

     curl -u 605b32dd:X -H 'Content-Type: application/json' \
     -d '{"message":{"body":"Hello"}}' https://sample.campfirenow.com/room/1/speak.json

-The response to a succesful write operation is the status code `201 Created`.
+The response to a successful write operation is the status code `201 Created`.
 We also include the complete XML or JSON for the final resource in the response.
 This is because you can usually get away with creating a new resource with less than all its regular attributes.

 Dealing with failure